-- 1 Identify a system that will host the Steward process. - 2 Make sure that both clusters can connect to the system through a ping command. - 3 Copy the file steward from a node in the cluster to the Steward system.
+- 2 Make sure that both clusters can connect to the system through a ping command. - 3 Copy the file steward from a node in the cluster to the Steward system.
 The file resides at the following path:

-'''

 /opt/VRTSvcs/bin/

-'''

-In both clusters, set the Stewards attribute to the IP address of the system running the Steward process.
+4 In both the clusters, set the Stewards attribute to the IP address of the system running the Steward process.